-The Visible and the Legible: Paul Klee, 1916-1923 (under contract, University of Chicago Press)
+Paul Klee: The Visible and the Legible (Chicago: University of Chicago Press 2015)

 Selected published and forthcoming essays:

-"An 'End of the Inalienable Concept of Artistic Publicness'?: Wilhelm Hausenstein on Paul Klee."
+"An Art of Privacy?: Wilhelm Hausenstein on Paul Klee."
 In Paul Klee: Making Visible exhibition catalogue, ed.
-Matthew Gale, Tate Modern (London: Tate Publishing, forthcoming 2013).
+Matthew Gale, Tate Modern (London: Tate Publishing, 2013).

 "Picasso, Braque, and the Uses of the Print, 1910–1912."
 In Picasso and Braque: The Cubist Experiment, 1910–12 exhibition catalogue, ed.
 Eik Kahng, Santa Barbara Museum of Art (New Haven: Yale University Press, 2011).